 Humans are wired for touch.
 Beginning in infancy, we discover our world this way.
 Emerging research on touch shows how wide an effect it has on our social and emotional development.

-What do we mean by touch?
-According to a widely accepted evidence-informed program called Let’s Talk about Touching, positive touches are fun, caring or helpful.
-Touch, additionally, provides a physical cue for connection - both for the sender and the receiver.
+What do we mean by positive touch?
+Positive touches are fun, caring or helpful.
+Positive touch, additionally, provides a physical cue for connection - both for the sender and the receiver.

 STRESS & ANXIETY

 Babies prefer social interactions that include touch.
-And those that receive physical contact are more secure and calm.
+Those babies that receive physical contact are more secure and calm.

 People who are “touch-deprived” are more depressed, get sick more often and demonstrate more violence and drug misuse.
 There is a physiological effect when pressure receptors in the skin are touched that is biologically linked with immune function and mental health.